 Periods of Byzantine history

-Churches in Constantinople from the Middle Byzantine period (843–1204), such as the tenth-century cross-in-square Myrelaion church (read more about this church type), exhibit a balance between their various components: normally in the plan, the tripartite sanctuary is balanced by the narthex, and on the exterior the structural divisions are emphasized by pilasters.
+Churches in Constantinople from the Middle Byzantine period (c.
+843–1204), such as the tenth-century cross-in-square Myrelaion church (read more about this church type), exhibit a balance between their various components: normally in the plan, the tripartite sanctuary is balanced by the narthex, and on the exterior the structural divisions are emphasized by pilasters.
 In the case of the Myrelaion, half-columns have been affixed to pilasters.
 Some surface ornament occurs but it is usually limited, and in many instances exterior surfaces of churches may have been plastered.

 On the interior, groin vaults and ribbed or pumpkin domes created undulating surfaces for mosaic decoration.
 However, the present appearance of the interior of the Myrelaion reflects its conversion to a mosque following the Ottoman conquest of Constantinople in 1453.

 In the eleventh and twelfth centuries, large imperially-sponsored monastic complexes developed, in part as new settings for imperial and dynastic burials, as for example at the Pantokrator, built c.
-1118-36 by John II and Eirene Komnenos.
+1118-36 by John II and Irene Komnenos.
 Three churches were built side by side in rapid succession (view the plans of all three churches).
 The south church, dedicated to Christ Pantokrator, a large and lavishly decorated cross-in-square church, was the katholikon of the monastery; the north, also cross-in-square, was dedicated to the Virgin Eleousa and served the lay community.
 The middle church was single-aisled and covered by two domes; dedicated to St. Michael, it functioned as the imperial mausoleum (referred to as the heroon in the monastic typikon).

 Hosios Loukas Monastery

-In mainland Greece, vault forms were often simpler, but exterior surfaces often lavishly decorated, with cloisonné masonry and pseudo-kufic decorations, made of brick.
+In mainland Greece, vault forms were often simpler, but exterior surfaces often lavishly decorated with cloisonné masonry and pseudo-kufic decorations made of brick.
 The unusual Greek-cross-octagon plan, best known in the katholikon church at Hosios Loukas, inspired a number of regional examples (read more about this church type).

-Architecture flourished in central Anatolia (which makes up the majority of modern Turkey) until the Seljuk conquest of the 1070s.
+Architecture flourished in central Anatolia (which makes up the majority of modern Turkey) until the Seljuq conquest of the 1070s.
 Distinctive masonry churches are preserved in Cappadocia and Lycaonia, but they have been overshadowed in the scholarship by the hundreds of well-preserved rock-cut churches, most notably those at Göreme, with their well-preserved painted programs, as at Karanlık Kilise.
 Most of these follow standardized designs, as developed in masonry architecture, but with some inventiveness evident in the detailing.